ruanweiming/chrome-mac-enable-manifest-v2/README-EN.md

 If you're seeing this error for older extensions:

-> This extension is no longer supported and has been disabled.
+> This Extension Was Turned Off Because It's No Longer Supported.

 You can fix it using one of the two methods below.